The Sun Also Rises: Masculinity and gender

-Critics have seen Jake as an ambiguous representative of Hemingway manliness.
+Critics have seen Jake as an ambiguous representative of Hemingway's manliness.
 For example, in the bar scene in Paris, Jake is angry at some homosexual men.
 The critic Ira Elliot suggests that Hemingway viewed homosexuality as an inauthentic way of life, and that he aligns Jake with homosexual men because, like them, Jake does not have sex with women.
 Jake's anger shows his self-hatred at his inauthenticity and lack of masculinity.
 His sense of masculine identity is lost—he is less than a man.

 Elliot wonders if Jake's wound perhaps signifies latent homosexuality, rather than only a loss of masculinity; the emphasis in the novel, however, is on Jake's interest in women.
 Hemingway's writing has been called homophobic because of the language his characters use.
 For example, in the fishing scenes, Bill confesses his fondness for Jake but then goes on to say, "I couldn't tell you that in New York.
 It'd mean I was a faggot."

 In contrast to Jake's troubled masculinity, Romero represents an ideal masculine identity grounded in self-assurance, bravery and competence.
 The Davidsons note that Brett is attracted to Romero for these reasons, and they speculate that Jake might be trying to undermine Romero's masculinity by bringing Brett to him and thus diminishing his ideal stature.

 Critics have examined issues of gender misidentification that are prevalent in much of Hemingway's work.
 He was interested in cross-gender themes, as shown by his depictions of effeminate men and boyish women.
 In his fiction, a woman's hair is often symbolically important and used to denote gender.
 Brett, with her short hair, is androgynous and compared to a boy—yet the ambiguity lies in the fact that she is described as a "damned fine-looking woman."
 While Jake is attracted to this ambiguity, Romero is repulsed by it.
 In keeping with his strict moral code he wants a feminine partner and rejects Brett because, among other things, she will not grow her hair.

 Antisemitism

 Mike lay on the bed looking like a death mask of himself.
 He opened his eyes and looked at me.

-'Hello Jake' he said very slowly.
-'I'm getting a little sleep.
-I've wanted a little sleep for a long time ....'
+"Hello Jake" he said very slowly.
+"I'm getting a little sleep.
+I've wanted a little sleep for a long time ...."

-'You'll sleep, Mike.
-Don't worry, boy.'
+"You'll sleep, Mike.
+Don't worry, boy."

-'Brett's got a bullfighter,' Mike said.
-'But her Jew has gone away ....
-Damned good thing, what?'
+"Brett's got a bullfighter," Mike said.
+"But her Jew has gone away ....
+Damned good thing, what?"